PolinaChubenko/PolinaChubenko/README.md

 ### Hi there 👋

-I am Polya, and here I will share my projects (both personal and for university).
+I am Polina, and here I will share my projects (both personal and for university).

 **Fields of interest: Backend & Frontend programming, Algorithms & Data structures, Concurrency.**